StonePoe/MLBotExperiment/README.md

 ## implements
 ### LDA
-refer to the project https://github.com/NLPchina/ansj_fast_lda.git
+* Refer to the project https://github.com/NLPchina/ansj_fast_lda.git
+* Filters can be separated from lda model
+* The corpus is businessReview.csv and should be firstly imported to mysql